The Jurassic Coast

 Chideock is a delightful village, 3 miles west of Bridport, with pretty thatched cottages, two traditional pubs, a shop and a church.
 The village has narrow country lanes leading to the beach at Seatown where the coastal path takes you to the Golden Cap, the highest point on the Jurassic Coast.

 The hamlet of Seatown, with shingle beach, is a 20 minute walk from Greenwich Cottage via winding lanes with just a few houses and thatched cottages (image to the side by local photographer, James Loveridge).
 Lovely coastal walks can be started here across the cliffs to Golden Cap on one side of the beach and Eype and West Bay to the other.
 The recently refurbished Anchor Inn, situated right next to the beach, is always a welcome landmark for thirsty walkers!
 The Anchor was where Julie Bradbury finished her popular Dorset walk with a view on ITV.

-The bustling market town of Bridport is 3 miles away from Chideock with many small independent retailers, restaurants, pubs and tea shops.
+The bustling market town of Bridport is 3 miles away from Chideock with many small independent retailers, restaurants, pubs and cafes.
 As well as a number of supermarkets, it has a thriving street market on Saturdays and Wednesdays.

-West Bay is a busy working harbour about a mile away from Bridport.
+West Bay (main image above) is a busy working harbour about a mile away from Bridport.
 The small resort is nestled between the spectacular East and West cliffs.
 There is plenty to do and see with numerous bars, retaurants and entertainment for all the family.
-The popular TV program, Broadchurch, was filmed here with a third series planned for filming soon.
+The popular TV program, Broadchurch, was filmed here in West Bay.

-Lyme Regis is a beautiful seaside resort approximately 7 miles from Chideock.
+Lyme Regis is a beautiful seaside town approximately 7 miles from Chideock.
 Walk along the famous Cobb harbour or visit the many small boutique shops each side of the steep main street that runs through the town.
-Recent renovations to the promenade and public gardens have really made Lyme Regis a lovely place to visit.
+Recent renovations to the promenade and public gardens have made Lyme Regis a really lovely place to visit.